yoeripasmans/real-time-web/readme.md

 * Create a "live" web app which reflects changes to the back-end data model in reactive front-end views, using real-time, event-based, messaging technologies like sockets or server-sent-events.
 * Describe their work in a professional readme with insightful diagrams showing the life cycle of their data.

-> If you're seeing this message on a forked repo, it means one of our students hasn't changed the description yet 😈

 ## Week 1
 [Slides](https://drive.google.com/open?id=1QxeKsSXnf9poJFWoEe_slHuMb7apB-2eNyUTzi18kcQ)